 - 2.17 This approach suggests that the site and a wider area of land to the west were not required for open space, nor were they considered worthy of additional policy protection through their inclusion within the Green Belt. - 2.18 Following the withdrawal of the City Sites and Policies document, the LPA consulted on a Citywide Options for Growth document in 2015, this document did not set out proposed site allocations but sought consultee responses on a number of options relating to the proposed level and distribution of growth to meet the housing requirement. - 2.19 Notably the document continued to acknowledge the requirement for a Green Belt review in order to meet housing need. - 2.20 Following the period of consultation document, the LPA indicated that a draft local plan document would be published in December 2016.
 However this timetable has subsequently been subject to significant slippage and to date a draft local plan has not been published.
-The LPA has indicated that a draft plan is now anticipated for consultation in 2018. - 2.21 No weight can be attributed to any element of this withdrawn plan.
+The LPA has indicated that a draft plan is now anticipated for consultation in 2019. - 2.21 No weight can be attributed to any element of this withdrawn plan.
+In terms of any future publication of a draft plan, paragraph 49 of the Framework would suggest that little weight might be given to any of those emerging policies.